AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 == Concepts and notation
-This document assumes general knowledge of differential and Riemannian geometry, see @leeIntroductionSmoothManifolds2012 and @leeIntroductionRiemannianManifolds2018b for great introductions, respectively.
+This document assumes general knowledge of differential and Riemannian geometry, see @leeIntroductionSmoothManifolds2012 and @leeIntroductionRiemannianManifolds2018a for great introductions, respectively.

 For the rest of this document we will use the following notation, $N$ is an $n+1$ dimensional Riemannian manifold with metric $ov(g)$ within which we have a compact domain $Omega$ with boundary $diff Omega = M$ such that $F : M -> N$ is an embedding making $M$ a Riemannian hypersurface.
 We then set $g := F^* ov(g)$ to be the induced metric on $M$.
 We will in general identify $M$ with its image $F(M)$ and use the two interchangeably.
 We will call $frak(X)(N)$ the set of surfaces that can be defined as above.

+In general, tensorial constructions defined on $N$ will be written with an overline and their versions on $M$ will be written normally.
+We will write the covariant derivatives on $M$ and $N$ as $nabla$ and $ov(nabla)$ respectively.
+We will write the laplacian on $N$ and $M$ as $Delta$ and $ov(Delta)$ respectively.
+We will use Einstein summation notation for all tensor equations.

 We can use the Riemannian metric $ov(g)$ to take inner products of tangent vectors in the same tangent space $T_p N$, for tangent vectors $X,Y in T_p N$ we will write this as $ip(X,Y)$.
 Since the metric $g$ is just the restriction of $ov(g)$ onto $T_p M$ when we think of it as a subspace of $T_p N$, because of this we will use the same notation $ip(X,Y)$ for $X,Y in T_p M$.